• Skip to primary navigation

 Instructions

 • Add the dry ingredients and banana slices.
-Add the coconut flour, sugar, baking powder, baking soda and salt to the wet ingredients.
-Mix until smooth and fold in the banana slices.
+Add the coconut flour, gluten-free all purpose flour and baking powder to the wet ingredients.
+Add the cooled melted butter, mix until smooth and fold in the banana slices.

 • Cook the pancakes.
 Preheat a large non-stick skillet over low-medium heat and generously coat it with butter.
 To shape and size the pancakes, use a ¼ cup measure to drop the batter into the pan, with a few inches between each one.
 (You shouldn't try to make them any bigger than this because they might be difficult to flip as they will be slightly fragile at this stage.)
 Turn the heat to low after a minute or so.
 Flip the pancakes with with a flat-bottomed spatula when you start to see tiny bubbles on the top surface and the edges are beginning to turn slightly golden.
 This will take around three minutes.
 Once flipped, they'll only need a minute or so to finish cooking.
 Repeat until you've used all of the batter.